 This puts the service in a good financial position going forward.
 At its meeting on 17 December 2021, Fire Authority set a minimum level of general fund reserves of £4.5m.
 Medium Term Financial Strategy.
-The service is not expected to require general fund reserves to meet expenditure in 2022/23.
+The service has budgeted to use £153k of general fund reserves to meet expenditure in 2022/23.